According to a poll by recruitment

 Hello My Name Is… business partner James Hyde told The Daily Mail

-the MeVie is the leading trend in recruitment
+the MeVie is the leading trend in recruitment in 2014.

 “It’s set to revolutionise both the way people apply for jobs and the way recruiters shortlist applications, by embracing video